xorq-labs/snowflake-keypair-helper/README.md

 ```
 this will bootstrap a venv by way of `uv run`

-you can subsequently use `./with-uvenv uv run $command` commands

-you can also fall back to activating the venv with
+you can subsequently activate the venv with
 ```
 source ./.venv/bin/activate
 ```
+or use `./with-uvenv uv run $command` to run particular commands

 ---